by J. Clifford, C. Didinger * (12/19)

 Tips to Moderate Alcohol Consumption:

-- Instead of alcohol, try non-alcoholic wine, beer, mineral or tonic water, cider, grape juice, or fruit juice.
+- Instead of alcohol, try non-alcoholic wine, beer, mineral or tonic water, or 100% fruit juice.

-- Always provide non-alcoholic beverages and nutrient-dense foods at social gatherings.
+- Always provide non-alcoholic beverages and healthful, nutrient-dense foods at social gatherings.

 American Institute for Cancer Research: www.aicr.org